Inclusion

 Technology

 I purchased and gifted the tinyurl gcga.us to the county to make it easier for people to type into their phones.
-I also made it so that gcga.us and GwinnettCounty.com are now interchangeable for a better more accessible and flexible experience.
+I also made it so that gcga.us, GwinnettCounty.com, and GwinnettCounty.gov are now interchangeable for a better, more accessible, and flexible experience.

 Absentee Landlord Issues